kvarak/dnd/docs/_Rules/skills.md

   </details>

   <details>
-    <summary>Learning from the Past (trait)</summary>
+    <summary>Learning from the Past (<b>trait</b>)</summary>
     Learning history allows you to learn from the failures and successes of the past.
 Gain +1 Wisdom.
   </details>

   <details>
     <summary>Military Study</summary>
     Provides a clear grasp of the events surrounding the pursuit of war, including battles and general strategies employed by commanders and armies in the past.
 You are well-steeped in historical diplomacy and wars, having studied the gains and losses by the victors and the defeated.
-This grants Expertise on all checks regarding lore of wars and conflict.
+This grants <b>Expertise</b> on all checks regarding lore of wars and conflict.
 Additionally, you are able to communicate comfortably with military persons and soldiers.
   </details>
   </div>
 </details>